yhzhang0128/egos-2000/README.md

 **TODO**: a Youtube video tutorial of compiling and installing EGOS

-Please read the documents in the [EGOS documentation repository]().
+Please also read the documents in the [EGOS documentation repository]().
 For any questions, please contact [Yunhao Zhang](https://dolobyte.net/) or [Robbert van Renesse](https://www.cs.cornell.edu/home/rvr/).